jonambas/sweatpants/README.md

 ###### Creating your theme

-Sweatpants includes `styled-system` and `styled-components` with a default theme:
+Themeing is optional, and the components will work out of the box with non-themed values.
+However, Sweatpants includes `styled-system` and `styled-components` with a default theme which you can extend:

 ```js
 radii: {